-I was extremely worried over the stories I found about medical abortion
+I was extremely worried over stories I found about medical abortion

-I wanted to write this because I myself spent alot of time looking for people's stories on medical abortion and was extremely worried with what I found, so I have decided to share my own experience and hopefully put a few minds at ease.
+I wanted to write this because I myself spent a lot of time looking for people's stories on medical abortion and was extremely worried about what I found, so I have decided to share my own experience and hopefully put a few minds at ease.

 So the day came for my first pill.
 This was a very quick appointment in which I was asked if I still definitely wanted to go through with the procedure, which I was.